nareynolds/git-modus-operandi/README.md

 # git-modus-operandi
-What I've found to be common, best-practice approaches to development with git
+What I've found to be common, best-practice approaches to development with git...

 ### Getting (re)started